felipenmartins/ROS_projects_Udacity/README.md

 This program is a collection of courses and practical projects to programming robots using the ROS framework and C++ to build and apply algorithms for localization, mapping, and navigation in the context of mobile robots.

-This reporsitory contains the files and code I am preparing to fulfill the requirements of the projects.
+This reporsitory contains the files and code that I prepared to fulfill the requirements of the projects.

 ## Projects
 The Robotics Software Engineer nanodegree is organized in 6 courses and 5 projects.
 The projects are briefly explained below (as of March 2021).